ArshTiwari2004/Budget-Buddy/Readme.md

 - Transparent transactions making the user conscious about spending money

+### Tech Stack
+This is a web application for now  built using the following technologies:
+1. React
+2. React DOM
+3. TailwindCSS
+4. Google's Firebase (for backend)
+5. Expo Router (for routing)
+6. Node JS
+7. Javascript
+8. Firestore Database ( switch to MongoDB at later stage for scalibility issues)
+9. Figma ( for wireframing and designing )
+10. Vercel / Stellar blockchain ( for deployment)

 ## Some snippets of Budget Buddy:

   <img src="./Money-Mentor/public/website1.png" width=600 height=300>